-Greenwood’s goals well timed before Ronaldo returns to Man U
+Greenwood’s goals well timed before Ronaldo’s United return

 “I think we were below (par) today, we didn’t play too well,” the goalkeeper said.
 “But it’s a massive win for us.”

 While United moved onto seven points, the only team with a perfect record after three games is Tottenham.
-All three wins have been 1-0 — the latest against Watford clinched by Son Heung-min.
+All three wins have been 1-0, the latest against Watford clinched by Son Heung-min’s free kick — which beat goalkeeper Daniel Bachmann — on his 200th Premier League appearance.

+Burnley striker Chris Wood scored the 30,000th goal since the inception of the Premier League in 1992 but the northwest club was denied a first win of the season against Leeds after Patrick Bamford recovered a 1-1 draw.

+Burnley had never even played in the Premier League when Ronaldo left United in 2009.
+In fact, half of the teams currently in the Premier League were not in the top flight when he completed a third title-winning season before heading off to Madrid.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports